 Back up.
 What is gaslighting, exactly?

-Dr. Durvasula explained it as “a form of emotional manipulation that's characterized by denying a person's reality, experiences, or perceptions.”
-Basically, when someone makes you question what you believe to be true.
+It’s a type of emotional abuse — and it happens everywhere, from romantic relationships to medical visits.
+Dr. Durvasula explains it as “a form of emotional manipulation that's characterized by denying a person's reality, experiences, or perceptions.”
+If someone has ever made you question what you’re sure is true, you’ve probably experienced gaslighting firsthand.

-Don’t get this term confused with lying, or use it interchangeably, she noted.
-“Usually evidence will bring a liar to even begrudgingly fess up,” she said.
+Don’t get this term confused with lying, or use it interchangeably, she notes.
+“Usually evidence will bring a liar to even begrudgingly fess up,” she says.
 “If you were to bring evidence to a gaslighter, they would use that as a jumping off point to pathologize the other person further.”

 Why is the term so popular right now?